waimea-hwstringer/200assessment/docs/Design.md

 ### Proposed Solution

-To help my sister deal with the growing size & capabilities of her cake business, I will produce a website that allows customers to place a custom order for a cake, and allows my sister to view an organised list of the orders that have been placed.
+To help my sister deal with the growing size & capabilities of her cake business, I will produce a website that allows customers to place a custom order for a cake, and allows my sister to view a list of the orders that have been placed.

 On my website the customers should be able to:
 - place an order for a cake